TheDaemoness/rlvnt/README.md

+_rlvnt should be considered alpha-quality.
+It is usable, but its interface and feature set will change._

 # rlvnt
 __A tool for extracting the broadly-defined "relevant" parts of logs.__

-**rlvnt** is a tool to extract ranges of text from text logs.
+**rlvnt** is a tool to extract ranges of lines from text.
-It provides more general options for marking the beginnings and ends of ranges than your usual `/pattern/,/pattern/` awk operation, including operations based on *the last line containing a match*.

-It does this while remaining reasonably memory-light.
-The entire input will be buffered into memory only in the worst case.
+Its focus is on extracting lines until the last line where some condition is met.

+**rlvnt** will only fully buffer the input in worst-case scenarios.